Pauli Murray: Academia

 Murray lived in Ghana from 1960 to 1961, serving on the faculty of the Ghana School of Law.
-She returned to the US and studied at Yale Law School, in 1965 becoming the first African American to receive a Doctor of Juridical Science degree from the school.
+She returned to the US and studied at Yale Law School; in 1965, she became the first African American to receive a Doctor of Juridical Science degree from the school.
 Her dissertation was titled, "Roots of the Racial Crisis: Prologue to Policy".

 Murray served as vice president of Benedict College from 1967 to 1968.
 She left Benedict to become a professor at Brandeis University.
 She taught at Brandeis from 1968 to 1973, receiving tenure in 1971 as a full professor in American studies and appointed as Louis Stulberg Chair in Law and Politics.
-In addition to teaching law, Murray introduced classes on African-American studies and women's studies, both firsts for the university.
+In addition to teaching law, Murray introduced classes on African-American studies and women's studies, both firsts for Brandeis University.
 Murray later wrote that her time at Brandeis was "the most exciting, tormenting, satisfying, embattled, frustrated, and at times triumphant period of my secular career".